 • Baby is fed on cue at the breast, both during the day and at nighttime

 When is the Lactational Amenorrhea Method not very effective?

 When the above criteria are met, LAM is quite effective (although not guaranteed).

 If you deviate from any of them, your risk of pregnancy increases, even if you haven’t had your first menstrual cycle yet.

 The following can increase your risk of pregnancy:

 - Having a regular menstrual cycle – often an indication you are ovulating and can conceive

-- Exclusively pumping, or pumping on a regular basis while away from baby – pumping doesn’t suppress fertility in the same way feeding on cue at the breast does.
+- Exclusively pumping with a breast pump, or pumping on a regular basis while away from baby – pumping doesn’t suppress fertility in the same way feeding on cue at the breast does.
 One study found the risk of pregnancy went from 0.5-2% when meeting the above LAM criteria to 5.2% for women who were regularly pumping – even when they provided 100% of their baby’s milk needs.

 - The introduction of solid foods, bottles, pacifiers or anything else that will decrease time at the breast

 Are there ways to reduce the risk of pregnancy with LAM?